There are countless exercises that you can do to increase your height.

-If you're at all serious about adding inches to your height, this is a key component that you CANNOT leave out, whether you're going through puberty or not.
+If you’re at all serious about increasing your height, this is a key component that you CANNOT leave out, whether you’re going through puberty or not.

 If you’re 100% determined to take growing taller to the next level, and want to see drastic results in your height growth, check out my full grow taller program.

 Here, you’ll learn every exercise that you’ll ever need to be able to maximize your height.

 More importantly, these exercises are arranged in a specific sequence for you to follow, in order for you to make the most amount of progress in the shortest time possible.